 - Keep in mind that the clearances for history and physical should be received at least a week before the surgery depending on the patient’s health conditions.

-- Once the surgical clearance form is received from the PCP office, the surgeon’s office (your practice e.g.) needs to go over the history with the patient as a checklist.
+- Once you receive the surgical clearance form from the PCP office, the surgeon’s office (your office) needs to go over the history with the patient as a checklist.
 Often patients do not understand what is a surgery and what is not (a classic example is a C section).
 Here’s a checklist sample.

 - The surgery scheduler also needs to dig deeper into patients’ medications and specifically ask for any over the counter “herbal medication” they might be taking.
 Most patients do not think that herbal medication can interfere with anything related to their surgeries – but they might interfere with anesthesia.